Hi friends, in this article, I am discussing the vfd working principle and hope you will find it very help full and informative.

 VFD drives should be mounted near the motor.
 Excessive cable length between the VFD and the motor can result in extremely high voltage spikes at the motor leads.
 It is important to verify the maximum cable distance stated in the drive specifications, especially non-inverter-duty motors.

 Line and Load VFD Reactors

 A VFD reactor, as shown in figure, is basically an inductor installed on the input or output of the drive.

 Line reactors stabilize the current waveform on the input side of a VFD, reducing harmonic distortion and the burden on upstream electrical equipment.
 Harmonics are high-frequency voltage and current distortions within the power system.
 VFDs produce harmonics when they convert AC to DC and DC back to AC.
 By absorbing line spikes, line and load reactors can prevent over-voltage and under-voltage tripping problems.

 Load reactors, connected between the VFD and motor, will absorb high voltage spikes and reduce motor heating and audible noise.
 A load reactor helps to extend the life of the motor and increase the permittable distance between motor and drive.

-Following are some important adjustments which are done in VFDs.
+The following are some important adjustments that are done in VFDs.
 In some units, these can be adjusted by setting potentiometers on the main control board.
 Other units are completely digitally controlled.